MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-credentialproviders.md

 If you enable this policy setting, the specified credential provider is selected on other user tile.

-If you disable or do not configure this policy setting, the system picks the default credential provider on other user tile.
+If you disable or don't configure this policy setting, the system picks the default credential provider on other user tile.

 > [!NOTE]
 > A list of registered credential providers and their GUIDs can be found in the registry at HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Authentication\Credential Providers.